-The outcome for 2012-2013 show all candidates were able to meet Standards 1, 3, 5, 6 and 7.
-Therefore, all candidates met the expectations of competency in lesson planning.
+In 2012-2013, all candidates were able to achieve acceptable results in meeting the requirements of Standards 1, 3, 5, 6 and 7.

 Both years of data indicate that all except one candidate were able to meet standards measured in this assessment at the acceptable level.
-To help candidates move to the target level, we need to not only focus on creating excellent lesson plans, but also on lesson execution and making certain that goals set in the lesson plan are met or at the very least, attempted.
-Also, candidates should plan for follow-up to make certain that challenging areas are addressed.
+To help candidates move to the target level, we need to focus on both creating excellent lesson plans, and execution.
+Making certain that goals set in the lesson plan are met or at the very least, attempted.
+Also, candidates should plan for followup to make certain that challenging areas are addressed.
 We have made changes in our instruction to scaffold candidates' learning and understanding in the construction of lesson plans that they teach in the field.
 Although candidates did an adequate job in preparing lesson plans, we want to provide a more concentrated effort to help candidates fine tune their lessons and delivery in Hawaiian language.